 Voice Therapy

-Voice therapy can improve your child's speaking voice by teaching them strategies like vocal pacing, vocal hygiene, and behaviors that help maintain a healthy voice.
-Your child works with a speech pathologist who guides them through vocal exercises to improve breathing, reduce throat strain, and find an optimal pitch and volume for strong, healthy speaking.
+Voice therapy can improve your child's voice by teaching them exercises and behaviors that support a healthy voice.
+Your child works with a speech pathologist who guides them through vocal exercises to improve breathing, reduce throat strain, and find an optimal pitch and volume for strong, healthy voicing.
 We increase awareness of healthy voice use and encourage your child to avoid harmful vocal behaviors such as yelling and screaming.
 We involve your whole family in the process in order to help your child implement good strategies at home.

 Microsurgery for Non-Cancerous Lesions